kkvlk/envred/README.md

 Set some variables first:

-    $ envred localhost:6379/0/~myapp set FOO 1 BAR 2 BAZ 3
+    $ envred -c localhost:6379/0 -a myapp set FOO 1 BAR 2 BAZ 3

-The `localhost:6379` is host anf port of Redis server, `0` is the number of the database to load stuff from, finally, `myapp` is the key which keeps the data as hash.
+The `localhost:6379/0` is host, port and number of Redis database to load stuff from, and `myapp` is the key which keeps the data as hash.

 Now you can run any application with environment loaded from Redis server:

-    $ envred localhost:6379/0/~myapp wrap myapp --do something
+    $ envred -c localhost:6379/0 -a myapp wrap myapp --do something

 To list all your variables use:

-    $ envred localhost:6379/0/~myapp list
+    $ envred -c localhost:6379/0~myapp list

 You can remove specific keys or purge all config:

-    $ envred localhost:6379/0/~myapp unset FOO BAR
+    $ envred -c localhost:6379/0 -a myapp unset FOO BAR
-    $ envred localhost:6379/0/~myapp purge
+    $ envred -c localhost:6379/0 -a myapp purge

+Note!
+Instead of specifying central url all the time, you can store it in `ENVRED_CENTRAL` env variable:

+    $ export ENVRED_CENTRAL=localhost:6379/0

 ## Hacking